St. Stephen's Church, Udhagamandalam: Architecture

-The massive main beam and other timber in the church was taken from Tipu Sultan's palace on the island of Srirangapatna.
+The massive main beam and other timber used in the church were taken from Tipu Sultan's palace on the island of Srirangapatna.
 The material was transported up the Sigur ghat.
 The architect was Captain J.J.
 Underwood and the construction cost about Rs 24,000 at the time.
 The foundation stone was laid in April 1829.
 A painting depicting the Last Supper is displayed on the wall on the western side, which is situated above panelled doors.
 The church also features stained glass windows depicting, among other scenes, the crucifixion of Christ and Mary holding baby Jesus in her arms.
-Instead of the usual bell in the tower, 4 hammer like structures are tied on inverted-V shaped wooden planks using wires, which when pulled from the floor, produce a musical sound.
+Instead of the usual bell in the tower, 4 hammer-like structures are tied on inverted-V shaped wooden planks using wires, which when pulled from the floor, produce a musical sound.
 The church also has a pulpit with a flight of steps to the left of the chancel, a pew with a chancel in a raised position and a vestry.